top of page

 Health & Safety Advice & Disclaimer

-• The author has used their best efforts in preparing the information on this website and makes no representation or warranties with respect to the accuracy, applicability, fitness or completeness to the contents.
+The author has taken care in preparing the information provided on this website.
+However, no representation or warranty is made regarding the accuracy, applicability, fitness, or completeness of the content.

-• The information is for pleasure purposes only.
+All information is intended for pleasure and educational purposes only.

-• If you wish to apply any ideas and activities contained in this blog, on the website or in any of the multisensory stories or resources, you are wholly responsible and take full responsibility for your actions.
+If you choose to apply any ideas or activities described in this blog, on the website, or within any multisensory stories or resources, you do so entirely at your own discretion and assume full responsibility for your actions.

-• The activities are designed to be led and supervised by a responsible adult at all times.
+• All activities must be led and supervised by a responsible adult at all times.

-• If you have any doubts regarding any activity or prop used, then seek advice before starting.
+• If you have any doubts about an activity or prop, seek professional advice before starting.

-• Be aware of potential choking hazards.
+• Be aware of potential choking hazards with small items or props.

 bottom of page